 - A property that is worth less than $331,760 (this varies by county) and meets the minimum property standards

 - A debt-to-income ratio of 50 percent or less

 These are the minimum requirements set by the state and federal government, though lenders will often set their own standards.
-For example, almost all FHA Underwriters require a credit score of 580 and a debt-to-income ratio around 30-40 percent in order to get the lowest possible down payment.
+For example, almost all FHA Underwriters require a credit score of 580.
+They also seek a debt-to-income ratio of around 30-40 percent.
+This gets the lowest possible down payment.

 However, it’s always worthwhile to “shop around” for a lender that can meet your needs.

 How do you receive an FHA loan in Illinois?

 Despite a common misconception, the Federal Housing Administration doesn’t originate FHA mortgages.
 You will need to find a bank, mortgage company, or another moneylender who works with the government to give out these kinds of loans.

 Because these loans are so popular, most lenders will probably have some kind of FHA program in place.

 Once you’ve shopped around and found an FHA-partnered Illinois lender with terms that work for you, you will have to apply for the loan.
 A representative will ask for proof of your job history, credit score, and income documentation.
 They will check all this to make sure you fit the federal requirements listed above as well as the requirements of the moneylender.